Warzoroog/The-Constitution-Of-India./Constitution Of The Republic Of  India.md

 The Supreme Court — the Highest court with ultimate authority.

-17.3 Powers of Judges
+17.3 Powers of  Attorney General

-Judges shall have authority to:
+ Attorney General shall have authority to:

 a.
 Interpret and apply this Constitution and all laws subject to it.